r4ulk/ze-delivery/README.md

 - npm
 - Swagger 2 (API Doc)

-Plus +
+Plus (+)

 - ReactJS

 ### About the challenge ###

 Create an API Restful that provide the requirements:

-1 - Create partner<br />
+1 - Create partner
     All fields are required and must follow the rules set above.

-2 - Get partner by id<br />
+2 - Get partner by id
     Get a specific partner by its id.

-3 - Search partner<br />
+3 - Search partner
     Given a specific location (coordinates lng and lat), search the nearest partner considering each partner's coverage area.

 ### Requirements ###

 To build and run we will need:

 1 - npm